 These risk factors really matter, because forests are dying and burning so fast in some states across the Intermountain West that they are turning those states’ forests into a net source of carbon emissions, as illustrated in this Washington Post story.
-When a forest is prone to emitting its stored carbon, or slowing in its rate of carbon uptake, authoritative U.S. Forest Service research shows that combining active forest management with storing carbon in forest products (see #5 below) has potential to generate greater net carbon benefit than just letting those same forests grow undisturbed.
+When a forest is prone to emitting its stored carbon, or slowing in its rate of carbon uptake, due to its structure and age class composition, U.S. Forest Service research shows that combining active forest management with storing carbon in forest products (see #5 below) has potential to generate greater net carbon benefit than just letting those same forests grow undisturbed.

 5. Wood products store carbon and reduce emissions from manufacturing.

 When timber is harvested, solid wood products can store nearly half of the carbon that was captured in a growing tree.
 How does that add up?
 In 2019, wood products contributed 103 million metric tons CO2e to carbon sequestration from U.S. forests — making these products about 14 percent of our total forest carbon sink.
 This is equal to the emissions of more than 21 million cars.

 Manufacturing wood products also uses less energy than alternative materials like steel, creating additional greenhouse gas benefits when we choose wood.
 Some estimates have found nearly half of the carbon footprint of a building can be in its materials and construction, so using more wood in place of higher GHG materials is a substantial climate action opportunity.